 However, there are some well-defined exceptions from this rule in order to transform one quantity to another (physically related) quantity.
-These quantities are identified via their standard\name and their units (units convertible to the ones defined are also supported).
+These quantities are identified via their standard_name and their units (units convertible to the ones defined are also supported).
 For example, this enables conversions between precipitation fluxes measured in kg m-2 s-1 and precipitation rates measured in mm day-1 (and vice versa).
 Currently, the following special conversions are supported:

-• precipitation\flux (kg m-2 s-1) - lwe\precipitation\rate (mm day-1)
+- precipitation_flux (kg m-2 s-1) lwe_precipitation_rate (mm day-1) - equivalent_thickness_at_stp_of_atmosphere_ozone_content (m) equivalent_thickness_at_stp_of_atmosphere_ozone_content (DU)

-Hint: Names in the list correspond to standard\names of the input data.
+Hint: Names in the list correspond to standard_names of the input data.
 Conversions are allowed from each quantity to any other quantity given in a bullet point.
 The corresponding target quantity is inferred from the desired target units.
 In addition, any other units convertible to the ones given are also supported (e.g., instead of mm day-1, m s-1 is also supported).